Microsoft Word DOCX – export config usage

-This document explains how to configure PageSeeder to create a .docx format file from PSML source documents.
-It is companion technology to the Import Microsoft Word DOCX config usage.
+This document explains options for configuring PageSeeder to create a .docx file from PSML source documents.
+It is a companion to the Microsoft Word DOCX – import config.

-A copy of the default Word export config is available for reference, see the default config example.
+A copy of the default word-export-config.xml is available for reference, see the default config example.

 Overview